AyushRanjanSoni1234/Python-Tutorials/README.md

 ## 🚀 What's Inside?

-This repository is organized into modular folders and Jupyter notebooks that progressively cover:
+This repository is organised into modular folders and Jupyter notebooks that progressively cover:

 ### 🔹 1.
 Python Programming (Beginner to Advanced)
 - Introduction to Python